bayareawebpro/laravel-micro.js/README.md

 ```

 ### Contribute
-If your interesting in contributing to this repo, please send a push release.
+If your interesting in contributing to this repo, please do..

 Test suite provided by Jest.